NaveenRaphael/tbot_main/README.md

 This is presently a work in progress

 ## Instructions to use
+It is recommended to have `rqt` and `rviz` open while working with the robots.
 ### Controlling an individual turtlebot
 1. Switch on the robot, and connect to it via ssh (see [this](##Username-and-password-of-the-bot))
 2. Run the following in the terminal of the bot